Neural canonical transformations for vibrational spectra of molecules: Applications

 \subsection{Ethylene oxide}

 It is both motivating and rewarding for us to advance our computational investigations to a more complex molecule, specifically ethylene oxide ($\text{C}_2\text{H}_4\text{O}$), which comprises $7$ atoms and possesses $15$ degrees of freedom.
 As depicted in FIG. \ref{Fig:EthyleneOxide}, two typical vibrational modes are presented.
 Unlike acetonitrile, ethylene oxide is distinguished by its lack of degenerate vibrational modes and exhibits a lower symmetry.
-This molecule has been extensively studied through both experimental and computational techniques, as evidenced by a wealth of literature~\cite{lowe1986scaled,komornicki1983ab,rebsdat2000ethylene,begue2006single,cant1975vibrational,lord1956vibrational,schriver2004vibrational,nakanaga1980coriolis,yoshimizu1975microwave,carbonniere2010vci,thomas2015using}.
+This molecule has been extensively studied through both experimental and computational techniques, as evidenced by a wealth of literature~\cite{lowe1986scaled,komornicki1983ab,rebsdat2000ethylene,begue2006single,cant1975vibrational,lord1956vibrational,schriver2004vibrational,nakanaga1980coriolis,yoshimizu1975microwave,carbonniere2010vci, zoccante2012approximate, thomas2015using}.
 The same PES is taken in our calculation as described in Refs.~\cite{thomas2015using, begue2007comparison}, which comprises $15$ quadratic, $180$ cubic, and $445$ quartic terms~\cite{mycode}.

 Similarly, we first train the neural network through the loss function Eq. (\ref{Eq:lossfunction}) with $M=1$, employing a batch size of $65536$.
 The results, detailed in TABLE \ref{Tab:C2H4Ogroundstate}, are compared with outcomes from other numerical methods as referenced in Refs.~\cite{begue2007comparison,carbonniere2010vci,thomas2015using}.
 The RNVP network with a size of $\{64, 64, 2\}$ achieves the lowest ground-state energy $E_0 = 12461.56~\text{cm}^{-1}$, surpassing the precision of other documented methods within the statistical error.
 Subsequent investigations into the effect of RNVP network sizes, particularly those with $16$, $32$, and $64$ coupling layers, demonstrated a clear positive relationship between increased depth and lower ground-state energy.
 However, enlarging the network's width showed a marginal decline in performance.
-This phenomenon is linked to the network's parameter count, which exceeds 1.2 million in $\{16, 256, 2\}$, complicating convergence and requiring longer to converge.
+This phenomenon is linked to the number of network parameters, which exceeds 1.2 million in $\{16, 256, 2\}$, complicating convergence and requiring more epochs to converge.